PowerShell/PSReadLine/README.md

 Get-PSReadlineKeyHandler
 ```

 There are many configuration options, see the options to Set-PSReadlineOption.
-At some point I'll actually write some documentation.
+PSReadline has help for it's cmdlets as well as an about_PSReadline topic - see those topics for more detailed help.

 To set your own custom keybindings, use the cmdlet Set-PSReadlineKeyHandler.
 For example, for a better history experience, try: